AlfiePerkins1/CSGO-Bible/Bible.md

   - Arms Race
-    - Similiar to Gun Game from Call of duty
+    - Similar to Gun Game from Call of duty
     - Each player starts with a pistol and every 2 kills grants them an upgrade to a better gun
     - The final stage is a golden knife, if the player reaches the golden knife and gets a kill with it they win the game
     - Quick respawns are enabled